aosabook/500lines/web-server/web-server.markdown

 Each time her browser sends the cookie back, the server uses it to look up information about what the user is doing.

-The second is that a URL can be supplemented with parameters to provide even more information.
+The second thing we need to know about HTTP is that a URL can be supplemented with parameters to provide even more information.
 For example,
 if we're using a search engine,